RisingToTheSky/Etch-a-Sketch/README.md

 # Etch-a-Sketch
 This is my Etch-a-Sketch project.
+I actually have never heard of this game before.